Meet-cyber816/sbash-project/README.md

 ## Editions

-### Standard Edition
+### Standard Edition (This Repository)

-Perfect for individual users or home environments.
+This repository contains the open source Standard Edition of Sbash, which is perfect for individual users or home environments.
 The Standard Edition provides comprehensive security with a user-friendly interface.

 - Single-user operation
 - Complete command protection
 - Easy to install and configure
+- Free and open source

 ### Admin-Controlled Edition